Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-command-reference/read-write-binary-channel-data.md

 ### Usage in Matlab:

-Firstly, you need to create a FemtoAPIProcessing object, as described  here(API2-A-1448161761).
+Firstly, you need to create a FemtoAPIProcessing object, as described  here ([Tutorial: using the FemtoAPI Matlab client](../the-femtoapi-matlab-client/tutorial-using-the-femtoapi-matlab-client.md)).
 After it, you can call this command as following:

 **rawData = readRawChannelData(channelHandle, readSubSlabSpec)**